 - Record notes contemporaneously and include all pertinent observations and results of testing.

 - Maintain an attitude of independence and impartiality.

 - Disclose the results of testing to be inclusive of all probative and potentially probative results.

-- Results and conclusions, whether written or verbally transmitted, are communicated in accordance with evidence in the case (neither understated nor embellished).
+- Communicate results and conclusions, whether written or oral, in accordance with evidence in the case (neither understated nor embellished).

 - Answer hypothetical or opinion questions in light of statements 4, 5, and 6 above.